5 Steps to Lose Weight and Keep It Off

 - Be physically active.

 Physical activity is anything that gets your heart rate up, like walking.
 Aim for at least 150 minutes of moderate activity a week.
-Even 10-minute blocks count toward your goal.
+Move more, with more intensity, and sit less.